TO: Eligible Faculty

 Normally, the practice is for faculty on half-year sabbatical to teach three courses and be replaced for two courses.
-In 2014-15, faculty on full-year sabbatical leaves may be replaced for up to five courses with block visitors.
-In either of these cases, a department may request an additional course, and that course may be approved pending need and budget.
+Faculty on full-year sabbaticals are normally replaced for five courses.
+In either of these cases, a department should consult with me regarding all needed replacements prior to submission of a final course schedule for the 2020-2021 academic year.

 Recipients of sabbaticals must file a report of their sabbatical activities by September 1, 2021.
 As specified in the Faculty Handbook, “it is the understanding of the college that faculty will return to Cornell from sabbatical leave for a minimum of two years of service following the leave.”